nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 ## wifi.setmaxtxpower()

-Sets WiFi maximum tx power
+Sets WiFi maximum tx power.
+This setting is not persisted across power cycles, and the documentation does not specify if the setting persists after deep sleep.

 #### Syntax
 `wifi.setmaxtxpower(max_tpw)`